NoaAmichai/Computer_networks_final_project/README.md

 3. We found that transmitting related packets in dense batches led to clear visually identifiable blocking patterns.
 Sequential images or text messages when sent in rapid succession formed obvious "blocky" structures in the traffic visualizations due to their cluster density.
 This makes the inherent data fingerprints much more pronounced for quick human recognition as well as straightforward programmatic analysis by amplifying the signals above noise.
 Simple thresholded blob detection could pick out these traffic blocks.
 4. Accurately identifying user presence in mixed groups with interleaved data types proved more challenging as expected.
 The randomness of multiple media types blending together disrupts the clear shapes and visible blocks described earlier.
 However, in certain cases like text messaging, even in mixed groups we were able to observe some residual distinctive patterns in batched transmissions that could help identify shapes amidst heavier noise.
 But in general, mixed groups call for more advanced analytics like ML classification on extracted features to correlate users.<br>

 In summary, in controlled isolated conditions, each media type produces its own identifiable signature while background noise sources and mixed traffic degrade detection accuracy by obscuring the characteristic patterns.
-Clustering related packets together strengthens the observable fingerprint to enable high confidence traffic cross-correlation between a known group and user under analysis, even in non-ideal noisy conditions.
+Clustering related packets together strengthens the observable fingerprint to enable high confidence traffic cross-correlation between a known group and user under analysis, even in non-ideal noisy conditions.However clustering is not something that will always occur in real life situations.